Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Niagara County Community College are $5,671 a year.
 After completing their Associate Degree, liberal arts graduates from Niagara County Community College carry an average student debtload of $13,445.

-A rank of #4 on this year’s list means Borough of Manhattan Community College is a great value for liberal arts general studies students working on their associate degree.
-Located in the city of New York, BMCC is a public college with a large student population.
+The excellent associate degree programs at Borough of Manhattan Community College helped the school earn the #4 place on this year’s ranking of the best value liberal arts general studies schools in New York.
+Located in the large city of New York, BMCC is a public school with a fairly large student population.

 A rank of #5 on this year’s list means Hostos Community College is a great value for liberal arts general studies students working on their associate degree.
-Hostos is a moderately-sized public school located in the city of Bronx.
+Hostos is a medium-sized public school located in the city of Bronx.

 The average tuition and fees for an in-state undergraduate at Hostos are $5,208 a year.
 On average, liberal arts graduates from Hostos take out $9,554 in student loans while working on their Associate Degree.